Lyuxuan-218/Technology-Information-System-Assignment/assignment-3-industrial-talk2-academic-writing/README.md

 🎨 **How these concepts are applied in Graphics and Multimedia projects**

 🤝 **The importance of teamwork, communication, and adaptability in the IT industry**

+You can view my academic writing here:
+👉 (Insert file here)

 The session was delivered by Ts.
 Hj.
 Abdul Alim, who shared valuable insights from his industry experience and helped us understand how academic knowledge connects to real working environments.